libp2p/specs/gossipsub/README.md

 The `JOIN` message propagates with a random walk until a node is willing to accept it or the TTL expires.
 Upon receiving a `JOIN` message, a node Q evaluates it with the following criteria:
-- Q tries to open a connection to P and take an RTT measurement.
-If the connection cannot be opened (eg because of NAT), then it checks the TTL of the message.
+- Q tries to open a connection to P. If the connection cannot be opened (eg because of NAT), then it checks the TTL of the message.
-  If it is 0, the request is dropped, otherwise Q decrements the TTL and fowards the message to a random node in its active list.
+  If it is 0, the request is dropped, otherwise Q decrements the TTL and forwards the message to a random node in its active list.
-- If the size of its active list is less than `A`, it accepts the join, adds P to its active list and sends to it `NEIGHBOR` message.
+- If the size of Q's active list is less than `A`, it accepts the join, adds P to its active list and sends to it `NEIGHBOR` message.
-- If the RTT to P is smaller by some factor alpha (design parameter, set to 2 in [3]) than any of its near nodes then it evicts a near neighbor if it has enough active links by sending a `DISCONNECT`  message and accepts P as a near neighbor.
 - If the TTL of the request is 0, then it  accepts the P as a new random neighbor.
+- Otherwise it decrements the TTL and forwards the message to a random node to its active list.

 When Q accepts P as a new neighbor, it also sends a `FORWARDJOIN` message to a random node in its active list.
 The `FORWARDJOIN`